Air Pollution in Spokane

 Particulate Matter (PM10, PM2.5)

-Particle matter includes two pollutants that are defined by size: Fine particles are 2.5 microns in diameter and smaller (combustion-related) and coarse particles are 10 microns in diameter and smaller (e.g. dust.)
+Particle matter includes two pollutants that are defined by size: Fine particles are 2.5 microns in diameter and smaller (combustion-related) and coarse particles are 10 microns in diameter and smaller (e.g. includes larger particles such as dust.)
 In the past, the Spokane-area did not meet the health-based standards for PM10.
 Since 2005, the area has been in compliance with the standards, mainly as a result of improved street cleaning practices, better traction sand, and the introduction of liquid de-icing used in conjunction with traction sand.

-Spokane’s fine particle pollution comes from a variety of combustion sources, including industrial operations, motor vehicles, indoor wood heating and outdoor burning.
+Spokane’s fine particle pollution comes from a variety of combustion sources, including industrial operations, motor vehicles, indoor wood heating, outdoor burning and wildfires.

-- Wood smoke particles from wood heating become concentrated during the winter months when stable weather patterns enable smoke to become concentrated.
+- Smoke particles from wood heating become concentrated during the winter months when stable weather patterns enable smoke to become concentrated.
 Wood smoke is the chief source of fine particle pollution in the Spokane-area during winter.
+Smoke particles from wildfires is a growing issue.

 - Diesel particles are produced when an engine burns diesel fuel.
 Diesel exhaust is a complex mixture of thousands of gases and fine particles that contains more than 40 toxic contaminants.
 These include many known or suspected cancer-causing substances, such as benzene, arsenic and formaldehyde.
 It contains other harmful pollutants, including nitrogen oxides (a component of urban smog).